mwilliamson/mammoth-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.9.0 =

+* Update mammoth.js to 1.4.6.
+This includes preservation of whitespace in pre elements, and paragraphs in endnotes, footnotes and comments.

 = 1.8.0 =

 * Update mammoth.js to 1.4.4.
 This includes better support for reading documents created by Word Online.